Kerbalnut/Batch-Tools-SysAdmin/ReadMe.md

 For a more detailed example, **BoxstarterInstall-NetworkingUtilities.bat** contains a list of [software & utilities](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/blob/master/BoxstarterInstall-NetworkingUtilities.txt) great for setting up a Networking Technician's on-site work laptop.
 This way, if the laptop is connected to an infected network, afterwards it can be completely wiped with a fresh install of Windows, have all of the software re-installed via the Boxstarter script, then data files can be restored via backup drive.
 Regular wiping also helps protect a client's network from any zero-day infections still unknown to you, possibly gained from being a well-traveled laptop.

-A full backup & restoration plan should also include the configuration of applications that were just installed by the Boxstarter script, such as importing bookmarks, setting themes, adding email accounts, etc.; and OS customizations that cannot be performed by Boxstarter, such as customizing the Taskbar, Start Menu, Desktop, etc.
+A full backup & restoration plan should also include the configuration of applications that were just installed by the Boxstarter script, such as importing bookmarks, setting themes, adding email accounts, etc.; and OS customizations that cannot be performed by Boxstarter, such as customizing the Taskbar, Start Menu, Desktop, etc. For a full Windows Backup & Restoration plan example, see the [Backup and Restore](https://github.com/Kerbalnut/Batch-Tools-SysAdmin/tree/master/Backup_and_Restore) folder.

-> Full Backup & Restore Plan: (Example)
->
-> **Note:** It is good practice to choose a new login password after every fresh install, assume the old password has been comprimised.
->
-> - Windows Product Key, MS Office Product Key (take a picture of Product Key stickers early on, since they tend to fade or get rubbed off)
-> - Windows Image: ISO, DVD, Bootable USB
-> - Connect to Network:
->   - Wi-Fi password
->   - Join Domain (if applicable)
-> - BoxstarterInstall-script.txt
->   - Custom Chocolatey packages (for rare software or software not listed in the Chocolatey community repository)
-> - App configuration:
->   - Internet Browsers
->     - Bookmarks
->     - Add-ons/Plugins/Extensions list
->       - NoScript Whitelist
->     - Customize: organize toolbars
->     - Options
->       - General -> Startup -> Restore previous session
->   - Email Client
->     - Email accounts list
->     - Message Filters/Rules
->   - KeePass
->     - Plugins list
->   - Notepad++/IDE of choice
->     - Theme: (Settings -> Style Configurator -> Select theme: "Obsidian")
-> - OS customizations:
->   - Taskbar
->   - Start Menu
->   - Desktop
-> - Data Files:
->   - %UserProfile%\\\*
->   - %UserProfile%\Documents
->   - %UserProfile%\Desktop
->   - %UserProfile%\Downloads
->   - %UserProfile%\Pictures

 All 4 of these scripts are *Boxstarter helper scripts*; they are practically identical.
 The only difference is the parameters at the very top of the scripts have been changed: (Use **Tools/CompareTo-Parent.bat** to see for yourself!)